mohahmadi2001/django-cash-managments/README.md

     ```
 ## Usage

 To use the application, navigate to `http://localhost:8000/` in your web browser.
-You'll find options to manage meetings and reservations.
+You'll find options to manage transaction and cash flow.

 ## License